 - analytical skills

-- communication and teaching skills
+- communication and computer skills

 Students in Information and Library Technologies acquire hands-on experience using the latest in office softwares, including Word, Excel and Windows.